Conjecture on the lower bound of the length-scale critical exponent $\nu$ at continuous phase transitions: LGW theories close to four dimensions

-close to four dimensions can be investigated in the framework of the $\epsilon=4-d$ expansion \cite{WF-72,WK-74,Wilson-83}.
-In this approach, one considers dimensional regularization and the minimal-subtraction (MS) renormalization scheme.
-The corresponding one-loop $\beta$ functions in terms of the renormalized couplings $g_{ijkl}$ are given by~\cite{BLZ-74}
+In four dimensions, LGW $\Phi^4$ theories become Gaussian theories with logarithmic corrections (triviality), see, e.g., Refs.~\cite{ZJ-book,ID-book}, and thus their critical behavior is consistent with the $\nu$ conjecture.
+The RG flow close to four dimensions can be investigated in the framework of the $\epsilon=4-d$ expansion~\cite{WF-72,WK-74,Fisher-74,Wilson-83,BLZ-76,ZJ-book,WZ-74,VZ-06}.
+In this approach one considers dimensional regularization and the minimal-subtraction (MS) renormalization scheme.
+The one-loop $\beta$ function of the MS renormalized couplings $g_{abcd}$, associated with the Hamiltonian couplings $u_{abcd}$ in Eq.~(\ref{genH}), is given by~\cite{BLZ-74,ZJ-book}

-where we use the convention that a sum is understood over repeated indices.
-Moreover, we choose an appropriate normalization of the coupling to simplify the expressions, see, e.g., Ref.~\cite{ZJ-book}.
-Note that, like the quartic couplings $u_{ijkl}$ of the $\Phi^4$ Hamiltonian density, the MS renormalized couplings $g_{ijkl}$ are completely symmetric with respect to interchanges of the indices, and satisfy the trace condition
+where a sum is understood over repeated indices (and also below).
+Moreover, the normalization of the couplings is chosen to simplify the expressions, see, e.g., Ref.~\cite{ZJ-book}.
+Note that, like the quartic couplings $u_{abcd}$ of the $\Phi^4$ Hamiltonian density, the MS renormalized couplings $g_{abcd}$ are completely symmetric with respect to interchanges of the indices, and satisfy the trace condition~\cite{BLZ-74,ZJ-book}

 The fixed points (FPs) are obtained from the zeroes of the $\beta$ function.
-The stable FP generally determines the critical behavior of systems with the same symmetry as the LGW model, as long as the FP is related by RG transformations to bare LGW models that have the same symmetry-breaking pattern observed at the transition.
-The unstable FPs are instead associated with critical behaviors that can only be observed by performing appropriate tunings of the model parameters.
+The stable FP generally determines the critical behavior of systems with the same symmetry as the LGW theory, as long as the FP is related by RG transformations with an effective bare LGW Hamiltonian, which has the same symmetry-breaking pattern observed at the transition.
+The unstable FPs are instead associated with critical behaviors that can only be observed by performing additional tunings of the model parameters.